pokerfacett/MY_REQUEST/Mercury Router X18g v1.0.5 Stored XSS.md

 ## Description

-The virtual server setting module of X18G param src_dport_start、src_dport_end、dest_port does not effectively filter when output to the page which could cause a Cross Site Scripting（XSS）.An attacker can exploit it to obtain sensitive information
+The virtual server setting module of X18G param src_dport_start、src_dport_end、dest_port does not effectively filter when output to the page which could cause a Stored Cross Site Scripting（XSS）.An attacker can exploit it to obtain sensitive information

 ## Affect Versions